 The VBS final state is characterized by the presence of two jets from the incoming partons with a large \detajj and a high \mjj, and two OS leptons and two neutrinos from the \PW boson decays.
 Candidate events are preselected if they fulfill the following requirements: \begin{itemize} \item Two OS leptons (electrons or muons), with dilepton mass $\mll > 50\GeV$ and transverse momentum $\ptll > 30\GeV$, are selected with the tight selections described in Refs.~\cite{Sirunyan_2021,Sirunyan:2018fpa}.
 The thresholds for the highest and second-highest \pt leptons are 25 and 13\GeV, respectively.
 Events with an additional lepton with $\pt > 10\GeV$ are rejected; \item \ptmiss $>$ 20\GeV; \item At least two jets with $\pt > 30\GeV$, $\mjj > 300\GeV$, and $\detajj > 2.5$. \end{itemize}

+Requirements on \mll and \ptll variables are added to reduce contributions from on-shell Higgs boson production and DY to \tautau background, respectively, without losing signal efficiency.
 The kinematic phase space is then divided into a SR and two CRs, which are used to check the agreement between data and simulation and to constrain the normalization of the major backgrounds, \ie, \ttbar and DY production.
 Each region is further categorized according to the charged lepton flavor composition: two electrons ($\Pe\Pe$), two muons ($\PGm\PGm$), or one electron and one muon ($\Pe\PGm$).
 The SR is defined by requiring that no \PQb jets, defined with the loose working point of the DeepJet algorithm~\cite{Bols_2020}, are present.